 Products with the Same Formulation

-I have spent hours researching Vitamin C serums on Amazon.
-There are literally 100’s of different options.
-I noticed that most of the Vitamin C serums are made with the same basic formulation.
+I have spent hours researching what Vitamin C serums are on the market.
+There are literally hundreds of options.
+I have noticed that most mainstream Vitamin C serums are made with the same basic formulation.

 Most contain aloe vera or water, hyaluronic acid, MSM, witch hazel, jojoba oil, and preservatives.
-These preservatives are either Phenoxyethanol and Ethyl Hexyl Glycerin, or Sodium Benzoate, Potassium Sorbate, and Ethyl Hexyl Glycerin.
+These preservatives are either Phenoxyethanol, Sodium Benzoate, Potassium Sorbate, and/or Ethyl Hexyl Glycerin.

-Phenoxyethonal is used as an alternative to parabens, and is in many green company formulations as a “clean” preservative, however, there is much controversy over whether this ingredient is safe.
+Phenoxyethanol is used as an alternative to parabens and is in many green company formulations as a “clean” preservative, however, there is much controversy over whether this ingredient is safe.

 It is a strong irritant when used in high concentrations, it causes allergic reactions and has been linked to reproductive toxicity (source).
 The other side of the coin is that the ingredient is believed to be safe when used in low concentrations.

-It is a personal choice as to whether you want to use products containing phenoxyethonal.
-The problem is, if a formulation has water in it, there needs to be some sort of preservative added, otherwise you are going to get molds and bacteria growing inside.
-These can cause serious infections.
+It is a personal choice as to whether you want to use products containing phenoxyethanol.
+The problem is, if a formulation has water in it, there needs to be some sort of preservative added, otherwise you are going to get mold and bacteria growing inside.

-There are so many Vitamin C serums available, it can be so confusing to know which one to buy, but I think I have found one that I would pay money for.
+With so many Vitamin C serums available, it can be so confusing to know which one to buy, luckily I have found a couple that I can feel good using.

-- did not have water as the first ingredient
+- do not have water as the first ingredient.

-- was packaged in dark glass or opaque packaging and had a pump dispenser
+- are packaged in dark glass with pump dispensers.

 Have you tried any Vitamin C Serums?
 What do you like or dislike about them?
 Let us know your story in the comments below.